 - If you choose to drink your coffee at the bar, figure out the proper ordering process by watching others or asking if it is not clear.
 To us this was the most confusing part of the process as at many cafes you order first and pay the cashier at the register, and then hand your receipt to the barista, and then drink your coffee.
 But in some cafes, you order first and get your coffee, then pay at the register after you have finished your coffee.
 Most people at the bar are in and out within 5 to 10 minutes so it normally doesn’t take long even if it is busy.

 - If you choose to drink at the table, you have the option to linger over you coffee and enjoy it.
-You’ll get the bill and pay after your finish.
+You’ll typically get the bill and pay after your finish (although sometimes you still order and pay at the bar and then seat yourself).

 What are typical Italian coffee drinks?